File a Report

 Follow the steps below to file a report of sexual violence/assault/harassment with St. Ambrose University.

-Step 2 - A lead officer will meet with you to take down facts and create an incident report.
+A lead officer will meet with you to write down facts and create an incident report.

 - We will begin by affirming that we believe the information you are about to share with us.